Natural resource ownership in the United States is closely tied to land ownership.

-- Acquired lands purchased by, given to, exchanged with, or transferred through condemnation proceedings to the federal government
+- Lands that the federal government acquired.
+Acquisition methods include: purchased by, given to, exchanged with, or transferred through condemnation proceedings to the federal government.

-- Outer Continental Shelf submerged lands located farther than three miles off a state’s coastline, or three marine leagues into the Gulf of Mexico off of Texas and Western Florida
+- Outer Continental Shelf submerged lands located farther than three miles off a state’s coastline.
+For Texas and western Florida, this is three marine leagues into the Gulf of Mexico.

 State and local lands